 Even before the Civil War ended, Pennsylvania had chartered the Gettysburg Battlefield Memorial Association in 1864 to commemorate "the great deeds of valor... and the signal events which render these battle-grounds illustrious."
-A preservation society also began work at Chickamauga and Chattanooga.
+A preservation society also began work at Chickamauga, Georgia, and Chattanooga, Tennessee.
 Prompted by veterans' organizations and others influential in such activities, Congress began in the 1890s to go beyond the battlefield monument concept to full-scale battlefield preservation.

-On August 19, 1890, a month before Sequoia National Park's establishment, Congress authorized Chickamauga and Chattanooga National Military Park.
-Three more national military parks followed by the end of the century: Shiloh in 1894, Gettysburg in 1895, and Vicksburg in 1899.
+On August 19, 1890, a month before establishing Sequoia National Park, Congress authorized Chickamauga and Chattanooga National Military Park.
+Three more national military parks followed before the century's end: Shiloh in 1894, Gettysburg in 1895, and Vicksburg in 1899.
 The War Department purchased and managed their lands, while participating states, military units, and associations provided monuments at appropriate locations.
 At Antietam, on the other hand, Congress provided for acquisition of only token lands where monuments and markers might be placed.
 It and other places where this less expansive policy was adopted were designated national battlefield sites.
-In later years Antietam and most of the other sites bearing this designation would be enlarged and retitled national battlefields.
+Antietam and most of the other national battlefield sites were later enlarged and retitled national battlefields.